cr3ation/nw-scheduler/README.md

 # Nordic Wellness Scheduler

 Or `nw-scheduler` is a Django based application running in docker to manage scheduling of booking of group activities.
-So you can spend your time drinking beer and need the extra exercise.
+So you can spend your time drinking beer.

-Group activities is being fetched automatically every 15 min.
+Group activities is being fetched automatically from Nordic Wellness every 15 min.
 It can also be manually updated with the blue `Refresh` button on the bottom of `http://server:8000`

-It consists of 3 docker containers
+*Nordic Wellness Scheduler* consists of 3 docker containers
 `db` – Postgresql database
-`app` – Django-app doing the heavy lifting `infinite-loop` – Checks every 5 min if a booking is scheduled.
+`app` – Django-app doing the heavy lifting
+`infinite-loop` – Checks every 5 min if a booking is scheduled.
 If yes, it checks every second if booking has opened.

 ## Installation